-Best budget-friendly sights and entertainment in Hong Kong
+Best Budget-Friendly Sights & Entertainment in Hong Kong

 Don’t pass up the chance to restore your chi with a foot massage or integrate with locals at the Yuen Po Bird Market.
 Appreciate the natural scenery in one of the fishing villages or take the tram up to Victoria Peak to stroll around the perimeter.
 Ride the Star Ferry at night and see the glittery city lights, visit a Buddhist temple and saunter down the Avenue of the Stars at sunset.
 Or simply adopt my favorite (free) pastime – people watching in a public park.

 If you’re looking for an escape from the big city hustle and bustle, outlying Lantau Island is a welcome respite.
 Home of the Giant Tian Tan Buddha and Po Lin Monastery, Lantau Island is an easy and popular day trip from Hong Kong.
 You can even use your Octopus card on the subway to get there.
 Walking up the steps to the world’s largest seated bronze Buddha and eating a vegetarian lunch at the monastery are engaging experiences and cost little.

 Skip the masses at the gondola cable car ride and take a bus up the mountain instead.
 You’ll save quite a bit of money, and while others are waiting in lines that rival the ones for Space Mountain, you’ll be riding along a narrow thrilling path up to the Buddha.